Nino-cunei/ninmed/docs/about.md

-Cuneiform tablets have been photographed, and transliterated in [ATF](http://oracc.museum.upenn.edu/doc/help/editinginatf/cdliatf/index.html) files, in which the marks on a tablet are represented by ascii characters.
+Cuneiform tablets have been photographed, and transliterated in [ATF](http://oracc.museum.upenn.edu/doc/help/editinginatf/cdliatf/index.html) files, in which the marks on a tablet are represented by ASCII characters.

 While the ATF descriptions preserve an awesome amount of precise information about the marks that are visible in the clay and their spatial structure, it is